shanew1890/hourofai/forest/forest1.md

 ---

-When you're ready, click **Done** to return to the skillmap and go to the next level where you'll add your other sprites!.
+When you're ready, click **Done** to return to the skillmap and go to the next level where you'll add your other sprites!
 <!-- **************************** End Tutorial Text Portion *************************//
 // ---------------------------------------------------------------------------------//
 // The following code sets up the images, blocks, and extensions                   //